asalih/cdncik/README.md

-﻿# cdncik is a little cdn
+﻿# cdncik
+Cdncik is lightweight cdn.
 Reads given files, minifies and keeps it in memory.

 ```js
 var cdn = cdnApp({